andrei-pmbcn/faith/src/encounter/README.md

 `allItems` - all items on the specified `side`

+`allEquippedItems` - all items equipped by characters on the specified `side`

 `allTraits` - all traits on the specified `side`

 `allArgumentTraits` - all traits belonging to characters on the specified